gear-foundation/academy/docs/22-program-factory-testing/homework.md

 hide_table_of_contents: true
 ---

+The following are the requirements for this homework:

 - Finish tests for the Escrow factory;
 - Write the contract that will create Tamagotchi from your contract template.